Our vision is a world that values and affirms all LGBTIQ+ people as full citizens.

 We will celebrate the magnificent cultural and political contribution of our movement, the achievements of those who have gone before, and the energy, spirit and enthusiasm of LGBTIQ+ pride.

 We acknowledge the traditional owners of the lands that we meet and work on.
-We wish to pay respect to their Elders — past, present and future — and acknowledge the important role all Aboriginal and Torres Strait Islander people continue to play within Australia.
+We wish to pay respect to their Elders — past, present and emerging — and acknowledge the important role all Aboriginal and Torres Strait Islander people continue to play within Australia.
 We acknowledge that sovereignty was never ceded.